RTEMS/rtems-docs/c-user/rate_monotonic_manager.rst

     period is reclaimed by RTEMS.

 NOTES:
-    This directive will not cause the running task to be preempted.
+    This directive may cause the calling task to be preempted due to an obtain and release of the object allocator mutex.

     A rate monotonic period can be deleted by a task other than the task which created the period.